-HGV and general vehicle traffic along the adjacent main transport routes and the use of construction equipment and machinery has the potential to induce ground-borne vibrations.
+HGV and general vehicle traffic along main transport routes, which are likely to go through Banka Community, and the use of construction equipment and machinery has the potential to induce ground-borne vibrations.

 As a PV project, it is expected that ground-borne vibration arising from construction activities will be limited due to the fact that major civil works are not required.